Welcome to: James Russell Publishing

 "Don't even do a Stage-1 tune up on a Twin-Cam engine of any size.
 The extra power and heat generated will absolutely wear down your engine into oblivion."

-A good example is to see what Harley-Davidson should have done by redesigning their Twin-Cam engine is to look at a cut-away view of the Victory motorcycle engine.
-It has all the modern materials and racing valve gear, etc. Less moving parts and much stronger parts to boot.
+A good example is to see what Harley-Davidson should have done by redesigning their Twin-Cam engine is to look at a cut-away view of the Victory and the new Indian motorcycle engine.
+They have all the modern materials and racing valve gear, etc. Less moving parts and much stronger parts to boot.
 There are limits to the power output of any engine design and Harley-Davidson is tinkering with the Twin-Cam engine to stroke and bore it out to create an engine that just is overpowered for its design.
 What happens?
 You have a hot engine that self-destructs even under normal running conditions.
-Even water cooling a Twin-Cam engine with restrictive water channels will help, but it will not alleviate the overheating problem.
+Even water cooling a Twin-Cam engine with restrictive water channels will help, but it will not alleviate the inherent overheating problem in the newer big-inch engines.

 Nobody wants to admit it because there is a lot of money repair shops and dealers and after market firms are making hot-rodding these Twin-Cam engines and people are falling for it and paying the price of engine failures.
 Just take a look inside the repair shops and you'll see these repair bays are full of broken down Twin-Cam engines.
 Yes, even brand new engines!